-This evening’s sunset was like the grand finale of sunsets!
-It was simply stunning!
+This evening’s sunset was like the grand finale of sunsets–simply stunning!

-We had our last night in the lounge, with Orlin playing, and tried to say our goodbyes to as many of the guests who we’d gotten to know during the past week on this incredible cruise.
+We had our last night in the lounge, with Orlin playing, and tried to say our goodbyes to as many of the guests who we’d gotten to know during our incredible river cruise.

-The next morning we packed up and had our last breakfast (and my last croissant with Nutella) and I just had to have a photo with the amazing crew in the restaurant!
+The next morning we packed up and had our last breakfast (and my last croissant with Nutella).
+I just had to have a photo with the amazing crew in the restaurant!
 Each and every one of them were just lovely, and so conscientious about their jobs.

-If I can answer any questions about anything I may have missed, please do not hesitate to ask me.
+If I can answer any questions about anything at all, please do not hesitate to ask me.
 You can also contact AmaWaterways directly.
-They are such a wonderful company, and they also wouldn’t mind answering any questions you may have.
+They are such a wonderful company, and they are delighted to answer any questions you may have.